Skip to content

 Default: false

-Removed in version 8.2, already default behavior
+Removed in version 8.2, now default behavior

 [Obsolete] EnableConsumerPrefetch